* UPDATED JAN 2021 *

 Here is a simple circuit diagram of a single phase open-type SCR regulator/rectifier:

 And here is a circuit diagram of a three-phase open-type SCR regulator/rectifier:

 Utopia would undoubtedly be an Open-Type MOSFET regulator/rectifier, as it would offer the best of both worlds.
 Watch this space, as sooner or later, I have no doubt that one will become available.

 But they are not here yet, which means you have to make a choice between nice, clean and precise power or kind to your alternator.

-There are a huge number of manufacturers in the market, so I am just going to pick out a few of the more well-known or notable ones.
+There are a huge number of manufacturers in the market, so I am just going to pick out a few of the more well-known or notable ones and share my opinion.